drocheam/optrace/docs/source/details/hurb.rst

    :width: 350
    :class: dark-light

-   Example for a ray tilted around a passing through a slit.
+   Example of a tilted ray passing through a slit.
 The ray is tilted around :math:`a`, so :math:`a' = a`.

 The lengths of the actual shortest distances are adjusted by the cosine of the angles between the ray direction and the original axis vectors: